 Although, in many cases, what I end up doing, and this is a tip later on in the article, is I use slurs to accentuate certain parts of the kick while continuing to have the dominant note ringing out in the background.

-Starting at 2:03, you can see how the Deep Sub Bass with the kick actually sounds:
+Starting right when the video begins, you can see how the Deep Sub Bass with the kick actually sounds:

 Moving on to the next tip…